-- The first measurements shows that the general experimental setup is working and shows good results for the DIAs of the Pyrene solution... - An analyte change does not affect the shape of the DIA, but has a big effect to the signal intensity. - The variation of the Dry Gas Temperature shows no significant effect to the DIAs - Variation of the Dry Gas flow rate and capillary voltage induces strong changes of the DIA shape.
+- The first measurements shows that the general experimental setup is working and shows good results for the DIAs of the Pyrene solution.
+The DIA has a high intensity and the expected shape. - An analyte change does not affect the shape of the DIA, but has a big effect to the signal intensity. - The variation of the Dry Gas Temperature shows no significant effect to the DIAs Variation of the Dry Gas flow rate and capillary voltage induces strong changes of the DIA shape.